Kamahl19/react-starter/DOCS.md

 ├── yarn.lock : auto-generated file to keep dependency versions, should be handled entirely by Yarn
 ```

-The entrypoint of the application is [src/index.tsx](./src/index.tsx).
+The entrypoint to the application is [src/index.tsx](./src/index.tsx).
 It includes styles, initializes i18n resources and renders [src/app/Root.tsx](./src/app/Root.tsx) into html.

 [Root.tsx](./src/app/Root.tsx) is a root React component.
 It renders all the application-wide providers such as Recoil, SWR, Router, and Ant Design.
 It also contains one app-wide Error Boundary and Suspense component.
 Wrapped inside all that is an [src/app/App.tsx](./src/app/App.tsx).

-[App.tsx](./src/app/App.tsx) is a top-most component including business logic.
-Top routes such as auth routes and dashboard routes are rendered there based on user being logged-in or anonymous.
+The actual business logic starts at [App.tsx](./src/app/App.tsx) file.
+Top routes such as auth routes and dashboard routes are rendered there based on a user being logged-in or anonymous.
 Components for these routes are coming from [src/features](./src/features) folder.

-The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application which contain everything specific to that feature e.g. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
-The feature folder structure is up to the development team to decide but it's good to follow these principles:
+The [src/features](./src/features) folder contains encapsulated features / parts / modules of the application.
+Every feature contains everything specific to that feature e.g. routing, containers, components, styles, tests and even its sub-features encapsulated in the nested `features` folder.
+The [src/features](./src/features) folder structure is up to the development team, however, it's good to follow these principles:

-- make components, hooks and other code reusable if possible and move it up to [src/common/components](./src/common/components), [src/common/hooks](./src/common/hooks) or other folder
+- make components, hooks and the rest of the code reusable, if possible, and move it up to [src/common/components](./src/common/components), [src/common/hooks](./src/common/hooks) or other folder
 - keep router code close to pages that are being rendered by these routes e.g. [src/features/auth/index.ts](./src/features/auth/index.tsx) and [src/features/auth/routes.ts](./src/features/auth/routes.ts)
 - keep styles close to components they belong to
-- you can structure a single feature e.g. [src/features/dashboard](./src/features/dashboard) to many nested features e.g. [src/features/dashboard/features/profile](./src/features/dashboard/features/profile)
+- you can split a single feature e.g. [src/features/dashboard](./src/features/dashboard) into several nested features e.g. [src/features/dashboard/features/profile](./src/features/dashboard/features/profile)
 - you can split components to "presentational" (let's call them dumb or just components) and "structural" (let's call them smart or containers).
-Both could be stateful or stateless.
+Both could be either stateful or stateless.
 There is an article [Not All Components Are Created Equal](https://formidable.com/blog/2021/react-components/) which outlines options to structure components.